Scene XIII. Seven Wonders

 Serah merely narrowed her eyes with her lips set.
 Noel shifted on his feet and raised a brow, a hand going to his hip.

-Noel asserted dominance over the conversation with a sexy quirk of his lips, not counting that his hand moved to his blades or that the look in his eyes invited a fight.
-Serah huffed in response, crossing her arms that enhanced the view of her cleavage.
+Noel asserted dominance over the conversation with a quirk of his lips, not counting that his hand moved to his blades or that the look in his eyes invited a fight.
+Serah huffed in response.

-"It'll help a lot if you guys would just talk instead. 'coz the things going on in my head when I saw you guys other the day–"
+"It'll help a lot if you guys would just talk instead.
+The things going on in my head when I saw you guys other the day–"

-"Uhm, ice cream is awesome yeah?
+"Uhm, I mean, they sell good ice cream, right?
 Forget what I said!
-There's alot of misunderstandings, I thought I could clear it up for you guys.
-Travelling alone with no chaperone other than a moogle?
+There's a lot of misunderstandings so I hought I could clear it up for you guys.
+Travelling alone with no chaperon other than a moogle?
 That's a big No No."

 Serah's shoulders slumped as if this was replayed over and over and that there was no point in talking anymore.
-Noel, who was wiping his blade when Serah suspiciously looked at him, angled it toward him in a swift swing then rested it openly on his shoulder, shrugging.
+Noel, who was wiping his blade when Serah suspiciously looked at him, angled it toward him in a swift swing then rested it openly on his shoulder.

 "T-that was dangerous.
 I'm, uh, sorry.
 I guess it must be tiring to be accused of it so many times.
 You guys know what you're doing!"